sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.md

             new_paca->__current = &init_task;
 ```

-We use the PACA to (among other things) hold a reference to the active task, and
+We use the PACA to (among other things) hold a reference to the active task.
-the task we start with is the special `init_task`.
+The task we start with is the special `init_task`.
 To avoid ambiguity with the
 userspace init task we see later, I'll refer to `init_task` as the _boot task_
 from here onwards.
 This boot task is a statically defined instance of a
 `task_struct` that is the root of all future tasks.
 Its resources are various